SSMG4/RetroWiki/README.md

 | Floppy Disk | :floppy_disk:          | Runs on DOS     |
 | Everything Else |                    | Runs elsewhere  |

 All though right now my main focuses are Windows, macOS, Linux and Android, some other devices might be in the list.
-If you're only looking for those, you can find them (FreeBSD, iOS, DOS, etc...) soon in another special list.
+If you're only looking for those (FreeBSD, iOS, DOS, etc...), you can find them soon in another special list.

 >[!NOTE]
 >Some devices/categories can have lots of emulators, so to fix that i added some :crown: to the best emulator(s) of that section based on my opinion)